All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Meetingbird – Team-wide meeting scheduling optimization

 Having scattered meetings throughout the day destroys productivity.
 But it’s tough to coordinate meetings by yourself, let alone with the rest of your team’s schedule in mind.
 Meetingbird is a smart calendar startup that makes it simple to plan a meeting, overlays schedules to find times that work for everyone, and optimizes everything to condense meetings so everyone can get back to work.
-Meetingbird is now signing up paid enterprise customers for its premium service, with 53% week-over-week growth and inherent virality.
+Meetingbird is now signing up paid enterprise customers for its premium service, with 53 percent week-over-week growth and inherent virality.
 While competitors are trying to create AI assistants that try to handle meeting communication for you, Meetingbird just tries to get things scheduled as fast as possible.

 Read more about Meetingbird on TechCrunch.